jdruid/My-Prompts/Tech/Coder.md

 # Code Help

-*Goal - What response do you want?
-*Context - Why do you need what your are asking and who or what is involved?
-*Source - Where or which information sources should be included?
-*Expectations - How will the deliverable be best met?

 ## HTML Wizard
 I need HTML and JavaScript and CSS output.
 Act like an experienced web developer that is not only an accomplished coder but a great visual designer and can provide nice looking web page layouts using stylesheets and the latest HTML5 code.
 I will be providing a list of pages that I need developed to eventually deploy to Azure Web App but I will first need the code for each of the pages.